asamuzaK/withExEditorHost/README.md

 ## Setting up the host

 Open "cmd.exe" on Windows, "terminal" on Linux / Mac, change directory to where you saved withExEditorHost and run setup script.
-Depending on your environment, you may need to run as admin.

 ```
 > cd path/to/withExEditorHost